Lake Success, New York: Power

-PSEG Long Island provides power to all homes and businesses within Lake Success.
+PSEG Long Island provides power to all homes and businesses within Lake Success, on behalf of the Long Island Power Authority.

 Sewage

 Lake Success is sewered.
 The southern part of Lake Success is within the Nassau County Sewage District.
-The other portions of Lake Success are connected to the village's sanitary sewer network, which flows into and is treated by the Belgrave Sewer District under a contract.
+The other portions of Lake Success are connected to the village's own sanitary sewer network, which flows into the sanitary sewer network operated – and is treated under contract – by the Belgrave Sewer District.

 Water

 Lake Success is located within the boundaries of the Manhasset–Lakeville Water District, which provides the entirety of the village with water.

 Healthcare and emergency services

 Healthcare

 An entrance to L.I.
 Jewish Medical Center from Lakeville Road in 2022.

 Portions of Long Island Jewish Medical Center are located within the Village of Lake Success.
-This hospital is operated by Northwell Health.
+This hospital, which straddles the Nassau County–New York City border – is operated by Northwell Health.

 Fire

 The Manhasset–Lakeville Fire District provides the entirety of the village with fire protection services.